k-malek/neural_network/README.md

 Created with Java it is my first neural network project.
 Files has been prepared with marvellous Processing 3 software sketchbook (make sure to check up processing.org!).

 Unfortunatelly program isn't 100% "newbie friendly", which means that using it requires at least basic knowledge of both Java and how neural networks actually work.
-Knowledge of Processing refferences moght be also helpful.
+Knowledge of Processing refferences might be also helpful.

 # Files content / usage of program